 6a: Identifying and involving oneself with the early childhood field

-6b: Knowing about and upholding ethical standards and other professional guidelines
+6b: Knowing about and upholding ethical standards and other early childhood professional guidelines

-6c: Engaging in continuous, collaborative learning to inform practice
+6c: Engaging in continuous, collaborative learning to inform practice; using technology effectively with young children, with peers, and as a professional resource.

 6d: Integrating knowledgeable, reflective, and critical perspectives on early education